alexandre-ss/Fortran/README.md

 ### Running
 - It was used fortran 90 and gfortran
 - to run, it only needs: gfortran + <"program name".f90>

+# TODO
+- Apply clean coding to the programs
+- Better comments about the algorithms